munzuruleee/Car-Rental-App/README.md

 cd nodeserver
 node server.js
 ```
-Install apps in your mobile.
+Install apps on your mobile.
-Set the ip adress while loging in or registering .TO check ip of your machine
+Set the IP address while logging in or registering.TO check IP of your machine
 #### Windows
 ```
 ipconfig